kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Q. Why do we require issues to be opened instead of just pull requests?

-Having a defined process for intake reduces the burden on deciding which way is the best way.
-We're taking an opinionated stance that code changes made in isolation generally do not provide enough context on what problem exists and why the proposed change is the best way to fix it.
+Having a defined process for intake removes any ambiguity on how to initiate a contribution by ensuring that all potential contributions start out as a GitHub issue.
 Reviewing a pull request also requires significant effort on the part of maintainers - reading someone elses code can be an intensive task.
 Before dedicating that effort, we feel that having a more general discussion about the problem and solutions will help reduce the overall effort into code review.

+This requirement also solidifies the position that all pull requests that are currently open are something we'd like to pull in.
+It removes any ambiguity for a contributor about the status of the request.
+Pull requests linked to an issue need prioritization for review, while those not linked to an issue are not planned to be accepted.

 Pull requests are often made for problems that only affect the contributor or a very small portion of the user base.
 Requiring an issue provides a mechanism to request structured feedback in the form of "upvotes" or GitHub reactions to estimate the impact of the issue on the community.

-Logistically, using GitHub issues also centralizes the metadata on what work is available and ongoing via labels.
-While pull requests are really GitHub issues with code changes attached to them, it is difficult to interrogate issues and pull requests together to gather metrics, check on statuses and assignments, and perform automated tasks.
-Having all of the labels and data on a single entity type reduces the burden on maintaining the system.

 We do not intend this to be a gatekeeping or pointless task.
 If a user does open a pull request without an issue, we will use the opportunity to educate them